Lateral Process Fractures of the Talus: The Snowboarder's Fracture

 The talus is one of seven articulating foot bones that are located between the tibia and fibula of the leg and the metatarsal bones of the midfoot.
 The talus forms the lower part of the ankle joint, and articulates with the medial malleolus of the tibia and the lateral malleolus of the fibula.
 The ankle joint allows for dorsiflexion and plantarflexion of the foot.
 The underneath aspect of the talus articulates with the calcaneus, giving rise to the subtalar joint.
 This joint allows for inversion and eversion of the foot.
 The talus also articulates with a bone in front of it called the navicular, allowing for subtle movements of the midfoot that play an important role when walking on uneven ground.

 The lateral process of the talus is a wedge-shaped prominence of the talar body.
 The top of the lateral process articulates with the fibula and forms part of the lateral gutter of the ankle joint.
 The bottom of the lateral process forms the anterior portion of the posterior subtalar joint.
 As the lateral process is involved in both the ankle and subtalar joints, it is important in almost all foot movements.

-A lateral process fracture of the talus occurs most frequently when the foot is dorsiflexed and inverted.
+A lateral process fracture of the talus occurs most frequently when the foot is dorsiflexed and eversion.
 The injury is acute and typically occurs when the outside of the talus is jammed heavily against the fibula.